mileweb/docs-content-cdn/docs/edge-logic/supported-directives.md

 **Default**:	— <br/>
 **Contexts:** http, server, location

 Sets caching time for different response codes.
 We are changing the open-source version to support variable (ETA: Oct 2020).
 The specified cache time is only applied to responses without caching instructions from the origin.
 A value of 0 makes those contents not cached.
-If you have a way to identify dynamic/non-cachable content from the request, you should use `proxy_cache_bypass` and `proxy_no_cache` to bypass caching.
+If you have a way to identify dynamic/non-cachable contents based on request, you should use `proxy_cache_bypass` and `proxy_no_cache` to bypass caching.

 ### proxy_cache_vary